top of page

 A Missed Opportunity for a Balanced Framework

-Instead of placing a blanket obligation on intermediaries, India could have adopted a tiered risk-based approach, similar to the EU AI Act, distinguishing between:
+Instead of placing a blanket obligation on intermediaries, India could have adopted a tiered risk-based approach, similar to the EU AI Act.
+This approach would distinguish between:

 • High-risk synthetic content (e.g., political deepfakes, impersonations, election material); and